-In support of Mundo Verde’s focus on environmental awareness, we minimized the environmental footprint of both buildings, which should attain LEED gold for the renovation and platinum for the annex.
+In support of Mundo Verde’s focus on environmental awareness, we minimized the environmental footprint of both buildings; the renovated building attained LEED gold and the annex platinum.

 The World Tower project identifies what building envelope shapes perform best in different climates within the confines of the tower typology.
 This project was created with Carrie Norman (now of Norman Kelley) and Craig Cook for Alejandro Zaera-Polo's first Princeton Envelope Group studio at the Princeton University School of Architecture, Spring 2009.

 In the dichotomy of “field” and “figure”, the tower is the consummate “figure”, its autonomy is a product of its stature, its expressiveness is dependant on its singularity and its objectness.
 Yet it is still grounded to a field whose forces can be rejected or embraced.
 The tower, both due to its inherent figural qualities as well as the economic and political regimes that have historically served as its “patron”, tends to reject the field conditions of its locality, opposing or ignoring the generative opportunities locality offers.

 Our project backs up and takes a global run at the local, taking the worldwide “field” of climate, and setting parameters for introducing a figure -“the tower”- that responds to local conditions.